DOI-ONRR/blog-nrrd/src/pages/modernize-government-website/index.md

 When the Office of Natural Resources Revenue’s (ONRR) leaders transferred the management of [onrr.gov](https://onrr.gov/) to our team, our first goal was to understand the website’s current state.
 We found that the website was built using a closed source software called Dreamweaver.
 To maintain the website at its current state, it required manually editing html files and using Dreamweaver to edit global components.
 This suggested to us that we needed to redesign the website with user-friendly open-source tools and better conform with newer regulations and digital best practices.

-We dug further into the site’s needs by performing a [formative study](https://blog-nrrd.doi.gov/intern-onrr-dot-gov/), conducting a [content audit  ](https://blog-nrrd.doi.gov/intern-experience/), reviewing [previous survey results](https://github.com/DOI-ONRR/research/tree/main/onnr-dot-gov-research), and reviewing [analytics data](https://github.com/DOI-ONRR/onrr.gov-site/wiki/Analytics).
+We dug further into the site’s needs by performing a [formative study](https://blog-nrrd.doi.gov/intern-onrr-dot-gov/), conducting a [content audit](https://blog-nrrd.doi.gov/intern-experience/), reviewing [previous survey results](https://github.com/DOI-ONRR/research/tree/main/onnr-dot-gov-research), and reviewing [analytics data](https://github.com/DOI-ONRR/onrr.gov-site/wiki/Analytics).
 Understanding the current state helped us with [framing a vision and a problem statement](https://github.com/DOI-ONRR/onrr.gov-site/wiki/Product-framing) for the site.

 ## 2. Discover user needs